Youssef Kalfa

-Youssef Kalfa (يوسف قلفا; born 14 May 1993) is a Syrian professional footballer who currently plays for Al-Taliya, and the Syrian national football team.
+Youssef Kalfa (يوسف قلفا; born 14 May 1993) is a Syrian professional footballer who plays for Al-Taliya and the Syria national team.

-Career

-2018–19
+Club career

-He started the season with Al-Hazem and he was key player in the team.
+Kalfa started the 2018–19 season with Al-Hazem and he was key player in the team.
 But he decided to move to Al-Qadsiah FC in the middle of the season for personal reasons.

 International career

-Kalfa made his first senior international appearance in a friendly in and against Tajikistan on 27 August 2016, having substituted Hamid Mido in the 56th minute.
+Kalfa made his first senior international appearance for the Syria national team in a friendly in and against Tajikistan on 27 August 2016, having substituted Hamid Mido in the 56th minute.

 He was part of 6 matches in 2018 FIFA World Cup qualification.

 He participated in 2019 AFC Asian Cup and he was part of the first two matches against Palestine and Jordan.